← All Stories

 The debt accumulated in her hair.
 The hair tangled.
 Nothing swam up.

 The Inuit peoples across the Arctic know her by different names.
 Sedna.
-Nunavgak.
 Sanna.
+Nuliajuk.
 Arnakuagsak.
 Nerrivik.
 The specific name changes by region and tradition.
 The figure does not.
 She is always the same woman, at the bottom of the same sea, with the same tangled hair and the same long memory, tending the animals that grew from her own fingers, waiting to see whether the people on the ice still remember what happened the last time she was ignored.

 They remember.